pyeve/eve/_sources/features.txt

 What went wrong this time?
-We provided the mandatory ``If-Match`` header, but it's value did not match the ``ETag`` computed on the representation of the item currently stored on the server, so we got a ``412 PRECONDITION FAILED`` again!
+We provided the mandatory ``If-Match`` header, but it's value did not match the ``ETag`` computed on the representation of the item currently stored on the server, so we got a ``412 PRECONDITION FAILED``.
+Again!

 .. code-block:: console

     $ curl -H "If-Match: 80b81f314712932a4d4ea75ab0b76a4eea613012" -X PATCH -i http://eve-demo.herokuapp.com/people/50adfa4038345b1049c88a37 -d '{"firstname": "ronald"}'
     HTTP/1.1 200 OK

-It's a win, and the response payload looks something like this:
+Finally!
+And the response payload looks something like this:

 .. code-block:: javascript